Baseballfan5303/VS-BaseballGameCreator/Windows-CreatorInfo.md

 Set Lineups/Rosters Screen:
 * Use the text boxes to enter players of your choice!
 ** IF YOU PLAN ON USING RELIEVERS & BENCH, please be sure to fill out every single textbox!
 This to make sure you do not get any blank/null replacements or even crashes.
 Thank you and I plan to fix any problem users may have with this in the future.
+*** PLEASE BE SURE THE TEAMS YOU USE EACH HAVE MORE THAN 3 CHARACTERS IN THEIR NAME!
+This is an issue I plan on correcting in the near future!
+If your team name is only one or two characters long, the program will crash!
 - Once you have filled everything out, click the button to start the game!

 Baseball Game Screen: